Church St. Agnes in Agone and Crypt - Accompanied entrance

 How to get there

-• Bus: From Roma Termini Station bus stop no 64 Corso Vittorio Emanuele stop/ S. A. Della Valle, bus no. From San Pietro bus 64 and bus 62 stop Corso Vittorio Emanuele / Navona
+• Bus: From Roma Termini Station bus n° 64 Stop Corso Vittorio Emanuele / Stop S. A. Della Valle.
+From San Pietro bus 64 and bus 62 stop Corso Vittorio Emanuele / Navona

-• Open Bus Vatican&Rome: Stop 8 Piazza Navona / New Church
+• Open Bus Vatican&Rome: Stop n° 8 Piazza Navona / Chiesa Nuova

 Map